AlAssafRaha/Customer-Churn-Prediction/docs/Datasheet_for_TelcoCustomerChurnDataset.md

 ## Distribution
 - **How is the dataset distributed?**
-  - The dataset is available for download on [Insert platform, e.g., Kaggle, GitHub].
+  - The dataset is available for download on [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
 - **Is there a fee for using the dataset?**
   - No, it is freely available for academic and commercial use.